AVidhanR/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
 The python script game.
-A famous game namely, rock paper and scissors.
+A famous game, rock paper and scissors.
 Enjoy playing it!!!